jon-bown/blog/_posts/2024-01-14-adversarial-super-bowl.md

 ## Fine-Tuning

-The ELECTRA small model was first loaded as a pre-trained model into a transformer model pipeline.
-This model was then trained on the entire train set of the original SQUAD dataset in a notebook with multiple T4 GPUs.
+The ELECTRA-small model was first loaded as a pre-trained model into a transformer model pipeline.
+This model was then trained on the entire train set of the original SQuAD dataset in a notebook with multiple T4 GPUs.
 The incorporation of GPUs was important because it drastically improved the feasibility of these experiments to run in 4-5 hours rather than days on multi-core CPUs.
 After this model was trained and saved, it was loaded into a different notebook and evaluated with the different set of perturbed 30 questions about Super Bowl 50.
 This process was repeated in each fine-tuning scenario.
 The element that changed throughout the experiment was the training data composition.
 The Hugging Face `transformers` and `datasets` libraries were instrumental in constructing the model pipelines and in evaluating the outcomes on the different sets of Super Bowl 50 datasets.

 ## Experiments

-In order to improve the performance of the ELECTRA small fine-tuned on the different evaluation sets several experiments were performed.
-These experiments focused on using
+In order to improve the performance of the ELECTRA-small fine-tuned on the different evaluation sets several experiments were performed.
+These experiments were separated by either the type of model that was used such as baseline vs fine-tuned.
+The fine-tuned experiments used different QA dataset compositions.

 ## Baseline

-The baseline performance data was obtained by loading the pre-trained ELECTRA small model and evaluating its performance on different Super Bowl 50 altered holdout sets.
+The baseline performance data was obtained by loading the pre-trained ELECTRA-small model and evaluating its performance on different Super Bowl 50 altered holdout sets.
 It was observed that the pre-trained small version could not correctly answer any questions in the evaluation set, as detailed in the results sections.

 ## SQuAD Adversarial